 - Sno-Balls – The sno-ball (or snowball) is shaved ice topped with flavored syrup.
 This sweet, refreshing treat has been a New Orleans favorite since the 1930s … try one at Williams Plum Street Snowballs or Hansen’s Sno-Bliz.

 - King Cake – King Cake is a sweet, round cake served during Mardi Gras.
 It’s usually topped with frosting and green, purple, and gold sugar … although more creative versions abound.
-Many cakes have a plastic baby figurine inside, and whoever finds it will be blessed with luck and prosperity, plus they’ll be in charge of throwing the next party (or providing next year’s cake).
-Wondering where to find the best one?
+Most cakes have a plastic baby figurine inside, and whoever finds it will be blessed with luck and prosperity, plus they’ll be in charge of throwing the next party (or providing next year’s cake).
+I’ve tried quite a few, and in my opinion, Dong Phuong’s version is hard to beat.
+Want to do your own taste test?
 This King Cake guide is a good starting point.

 - Cocktails – The party never seems to end in the Crescent City, so it’s not a surprise that the city is home to a number of classic cocktails.
 While you’re there, take time to sip on a Sazerac, Milk Punch, Ramos Gin Fizz, Vieux Carré, Hurricane, or French 75 (my fave, which was created at Arnaud’s), to name a few.
 You may also want to stop by Commanders Palace for their 25 cent martini lunch.

 Traveling with a group of picky eaters?
 Food halls are wonderful option, and New Orleans has some great ones!
 I’ve enjoyed dining at St. Roch Market, Auction House Market, and Pythian Market.